Matt Preston

-Matt Preston (born 21 July 1961) is an English-Australian food critic, writer, food journalist, television and radio presenter.
+Matt Preston (born 21 July 1961) is an English and Australian food critic, writer, food journalist, television and radio presenter.

 Preston has a weekly national food column that appears in NewsCorp's metro newspapers.
-He is also a senior editor for Delicious. and Taste magazines, and the author of at least four best-selling cookbooks.
+He is also a senior editor for delicious. and Taste magazines, and the author of at least four best-selling cookbooks.

-Previously he was host of Saturday Mornings on ABC Radio Melbourne, judge on Network Ten's MasterChef Australia between 2009 and 2019, Seven Network's My Kitchen Rules in 2022.
+Previously he was host of Saturday Mornings on ABC Radio Melbourne, judge on Network Ten's MasterChef Australia between 2009 and 2019, and judge on Seven Network's My Kitchen Rules in 2022.

 Early life

 Preston is the son of British naval historian and journalist Antony Preston.
-He was born in London, UK, to a Roman Catholic family and from the age of 11 was educated at Worth School, a Benedictine monastic boarding school in West Sussex.
+He was born in London, UK, to a Roman Catholic family.
+From the age of 11 was educated at Worth School, a Benedictine monastic boarding school in West Sussex.
 He graduated from the University of Kent with a BA Hons in Politics and Government.
-While growing up in London in the late 1970s, he became a DJ and punk rock musician.
+While growing up in London in the late 1970s, he was a DJ and punk rock musician.

 Career

 After a few stints working at City Limits and IPC Magazines (TVTimes and What's on TV), Preston relocated to Australia in October 1993.
 Initially he worked for IPC Magazines as their Australian TV correspondent writing about the soap operas Neighbours and Home and Away for TVTimes, What's on TV and Woman's Own.
-He subsequently wrote for a number of Australian trade publications owned by IPC's parent company, Reed Business Publishing including Encore, Supermarket News and Counterpoint.
+He subsequently wrote for a number of Australian trade publications owned by IPC's parent company, Reed Business Publishing, including Encore, Supermarket News and Counterpoint.